Deadline

 What changed

 Regulation (EU) 2022/2554 (DORA) has applied since 17 January 2025.
-It sets uniform requirements for the digital operational resilience of financial entities and their critical ICT third-party providers: ICT risk management, incident classification and reporting, resilience testing, and third-party risk oversight including the register of information.
+It sets uniform requirements for the digital operational resilience of financial entities across ICT risk management, ICT-related incident classification and reporting, digital operational resilience testing, management of ICT third-party risk — including the register of information on all contractual arrangements with ICT providers — and oversight of critical ICT third-party providers.
+The framework has since been completed by technical standards in the Official Journal (incident-reporting RTS/ITS, February 2025) and activated in supervision (first critical-provider designations, November 2025) — both recorded as separate items in this feed.

 Why it matters